bytezera04/bytezera04/README.md

 ### About Me

-- My name is tokyolatter and I am a developer / programmer from the UK
+- I am a developer / programmer from the UK

 ### My Main Languages